AI Roadmap for District Leaders

 Assistant Principal, Mound Fort Junior High

 Recognizing the need to proactively address student needs, Carpenter and his team turned their focus to developing system-wide intervention practices within an MTSS framework.
-As part of this effort, they decided to implement a new early warning system and social-emotional learning (SEL) assessment program with Panorama.
+As part of this effort, they decided to implement a new early warning system and student surveys program with Panorama.

 By connecting to key data systems—including the Aspire student information system, Educator’s Handbook for behavior records, and academic assessments like DIBELS and i-Ready—Panorama Student Success provides one place for educators to gain a complete picture of each student’s progress and manage interventions.
-Educators can access real-time dashboards that allow for a deeper drill-down into each student's attendance, coursework, assessments, behavior, and social-emotional learning.
+Educators can access real-time dashboards that allow for a deeper drill-down into each student's attendance, coursework, assessments, behavior, and student voice data.

 This new visibility into the status of interventions across grade levels, schools, and the entire district has been critical in enhancing Ogden’s MTSS practices.
 School and district leaders can now make more data-driven decisions, collaborate on student support plans, and progress monitor the effectiveness of their tiered support system.